Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_snowflake_ml_functions/snowflake_ml_functions.md

 <!-- ------------------------ -->

 ### What You Will Learn
-* How to perform model training using Cortex ML functions
+* How to perform model training using Snowflake ML functions
 * How to handle model training for multi-series datasets
 * How to call the model for inference
 * How to create charts in Hex and finally a Hex App

 ### What You Will Build
-In this quickstart, you will create a few machine learning models using Cortex ML.
+In this quickstart, you will create a few machine learning models using Snowflake ML functions.
 In the end we will use our results and data exploration to create a final Hex app.
 <!-- ------------------------ -->

 ## Getting Started with Hex